Robert Tanguay, MD

 Calgary Police Commission

-Academically, Commissioner Tanguay is involved in research.
-He is a member of the Hotchkiss Brain Institute and the Mathison Centre for Mental Health Research and Education at the University of Calgary.
+At the University of Calgary, he contributes to research at the Hotchkiss Brain Institute and the Mathison Centre for Mental Health Research and Education.

 Commissioner Tanguay has been a member of the Commission since April 2023.